nelvintan/Approximate_Message_Passing/README.md

 ## About this folder:
 - This folder contains all the code used for our simulation experiments in the paper “Mixed Linear Regression via Approximate Message Passing” (AISTATS 2023).

-- This folder contains all the code used for our simulation experiments.

 - Codes are divided into the different sub-folders.

 - Under each sub-folder, the respective code will be located there.